Friday & Sunday's Fish Plates w/two sides $10 eat-in or to go. 5-9pm, 228-467-9637

 Our Legionnaires, Auxiliary and SAL breakout meetings are at 5:00pm before we have our Legion Family meeting at 6:00pm.
 Please contact your group leader for more information.

-As always thank you for you continued support of our Post.
+Stay safe and healthy, and as always thank you for you continued support of our Post.

 For God and Country

 Each year the month of June is National PTSD Awareness Month.